LisbonLisboaPortugal.com

 Cristo Rei (ferry/bus 5km from Lisbon) - A towering statue of Christ which provides spectacular views of Lisbon and the 25 de Abril Bridge.
 Cristo Rei, Cacilhas and Costa da Caparica are often combined in a single day trip.

-Mafra (bus 40km from Lisbon) – Home to Portugal's largest palace, the Palácio Nacional de Mafra, an enormous 18th-century complex with 1,200 rooms that show the extravagance of Portugal's golden age.
-A trip to Mafra is often combined with Ericeira - guide to Mafra.
+Mafra (bus 40km from Lisbon) - Home to Portugal's largest palace, the Palácio Nacional de Mafra, an enormous 18th-century complex with 1,200 rooms that exemplifies the extravagance of Portugal's golden age.
+A trip to Mafra is often combined with Ericeira.
+Guide to Mafra.

-Cacilhas (ferry 10min from Lisbon) – A charming riverside district in Almada directly across the Tejo estuary from Lisbon.
-Popular for its excellent seafood restaurants and historic shipyard.
+Cacilhas (ferry 10min from Lisbon) - A characterful riverside district in Almada directly across the Tejo estuary from Lisbon.
+Popular for its excellent seafood restaurants and historic shipyard, it also serves as a starting point for visits to Cristo Rei and Costa da Caparica.

 Destinations that are further from Lisbon (over 50km)